 Locate Centre Pompidou on Paris map.

 Paris metro: Chatelet les Halles and Rambuteau stations.
-Open all days except Tuesdays and May 1st from 11am to 10pm (closed at 9 pm).
+Open all days except Tuesdays and May 1st from 11am to 10pm (ticket office closed at 9 pm).
 Thursdays until 11pm.

 The ticket (14 euros) is valid for the temporary exhibitions and the National Museum of Modern Art.